-There are rare occasions when a person asks for ballot papers only to find that their name on the register of electors is marked as already having voted.
+There are rare occasions when a person asks for a ballot paper only to find that their name on the register of electors is marked as already having voted.
 If it appears that someone other than their appointed proxy has voted on behalf of an elector, the tendered ballot process outlined in Appendix 5b should be followed.